Eta Carinae: Temperature

 In all other directions on the other side of the wind-wind collision zone, there is the wind from η Carinae A, cooler and around 100 times denser than η Carinae B's wind.
 It is also optically dense, completely obscuring anything resembling a true photosphere and rendering any definition of its temperature moot.
-The observable radiation originates from a pseudo-photosphere where the optical density of the wind drops to near zero, typically measured at a particular Rossland opacity value such as 2/3.
+The observable radiation originates from a pseudo-photosphere where the optical density of the wind drops to near zero, typically measured at a particular Rosseland opacity value such as 2/3.
 This pseudo-photosphere is observed to be elongated and hotter along the presumed axis of rotation.

 η Carinae A is likely to have appeared as an early B hypergiant with a temperature of between 20,000 K and 25,000 K at the time of its discovery by Halley.
 An effective temperature determined for the surface of a spherical optically thick wind at would be 9,400–15,000 K, while the temperature of a theoretical hydrostatic "core" at optical depth 150 would be 35,200 K. The effective temperature of the visible outer edge of the opaque primary wind is generally treated as being 15,000–25,000 K on the basis of visual and ultraviolet spectral features assumed to be directly from the wind or reflected via the Weigelt Blobs.
 During the great eruption, η Carinae A was much cooler at around 5,000 K.

 The Homunculus contains dust at temperatures varying from 150 K to 400 K. This is the source of almost all the infrared radiation that makes η Carinae such a bright object at those wavelengths.

 Further out, expanding gases from the Great Eruption collide with interstellar material and are heated to around 5 MK, producing less energetic X-rays seen in a horseshoe or ring shape.